Learning to Upscale 3D Segmentations in Neuroimaging: Methods

-\myparagraph{Scalable multi-class aggregation from class-specific predictions.} At inference time, the model is applied for each individual class \( c \) using a class-conditioned input \( \tilde{I}^{c} \), which includes the image and the class-specific conditioning signal.
+\paragraph{Inference and Scalability.} At inference time, the model is applied for each individual class \( c \) using a class-conditioned input \( \tilde{I}^{c} \), which includes the image and the class-specific conditioning signal.
 The model produces a single-channel response map \( \hat{S}^{c} \in \mathbb{R}^{1 \times D \times H \times W} \), indicating the probability that each voxel belongs to class \( c \).
 After looping through all classes, the individual response maps are stacked to form a multi-class prediction volume.
-The final segmentation \( \hat{S}_H(v) \) is then obtained by assigning each voxel \( v \) the label of the class with the highest response, $\hat{S}_H(v) = \arg \max_c \hat{S}^{c}(v)$.

-Predicting one class at a time enables the model to scale efficiently to a large number of anatomical structures, which is particularly valuable when working with ultra-high-resolution brain images where memory and annotation constraints are significant.
-Moreover, it enables smoother generalization to unseen structures by leveraging class-aware contextual cues from the low-resolution reference.
-This framework decouples the segmentation task across classes, enabling ultra-high-resolution training with limited resources and making the model scalable to dozens or hundreds of classes without architectural changes.
+The final multi-class segmentation is reconstructed via:

+This design scales linearly with the number of classes and can seamlessly adapt to unseen anatomical labels by conditioning on their corresponding LR masks, without any retraining or architectural modification.

+\myparagraph{Generalizability via Domain Randomization}.
+For our training paradigms, robust generalization is essential, as both the HR input \(I_H\) and the LR guidance \(S_l\) may originate from diverse scanners and acquisition protocols.
+To prevent the model from overfitting to a narrow appearance distribution, we incorporate a domain randomization strategy during training.
+Following recent successes in synthetic neuroimage pipelines~\cite{billot2023synthseg, billot2023robust, hoffmann2021synthmorph, iglesias2023synthsr}, we apply aggressive, stochastic perturbations to image contrast, noise, bias fields, and spatial resolution at each iteration.

+This randomized augmentation forces the network to rely on stable structural cues rather than dataset- or scanner-specific appearance details.
+When combined with the class-conditional input \(\tilde{I}^c\), the model learns class-specific geometry that is inherently invariant to domain shifts.
+In practice, this significantly improves the model’s robustness across heterogeneous datasets and helps bridge the appearance gap between the coarse LR reference and the UHR target.